 Social media profiles are arguably some of the most powerful tools for optimizing your digital footprint.
-When users search for you, your social media profile is likely one of the first places they’ll look for reliable information, in part because your profiles — on sites like Facebook, Twitter — can rank prominently in organic search results if active and properly optimized.
+When users search for you, a social media profile is likely one of the first places they’ll look for reliable information.
+This is in part because your profiles — on sites like Facebook and Twitter — can rank prominently in organic search results if active and properly optimized.

 There are dozens of potential profiles that make sense for individuals and brands to consider.
-Importantly, the lesser-known but highly targeted industry specific profiles (like lawyer.com for law professionals) should not be ignored as they cater to more specific purposes.
+Popular websites tend to be highly visible and have the highest number of users.
+It’s also important to consider lesser-known but highly targeted industry profiles, like lawyer.com for law professionals, as they cater to more specific users.

-Social media profiles allow you to control the vast majority of the messaging and it’s important that you do.
+Social media profiles allow you to control the vast majority of messaging and it’s important that you take advantage.
 These profiles play a large role in uniting your brand or personal image online, and they give you the opportunity to communicate accurate, relevant, and fair information about yourself or your brand.
-Even further, they can provide a gateway to your website or other favorable digital destinations.
+They can also provide a gateway to your website or other favorable digital destinations.

 3 ways to leverage your social profiles to protect your online reputation